Erika Rothenberg

-Erika Rothenberg is a Los Angeles-based conceptual artist whose work has included painting, drawing and photography, public art, sculpture and installation.
+Erika Rothenberg is a Los Angeles–based conceptual artist whose work has included painting, drawing and photography, public art, sculpture and installation.
 Her art employs strategies and formats from mass media and persuasion, using words and images in familiar ways to present satirical, socially critical content, often with a subversive feminist point of view.
 In 2015, Artforum writer Michelle Grabner called Rothenberg's ironic use of vernacular signage and marketing strategies "relentless," characterizing her as "a harsh social critic with a facility for image-making, language and design … irony in Rothenberg’s hands is a barbed political weapon, and she wields it to underscore the very real injustices she observes in daily life."

 Rothenberg has exhibited at venues including the Museum of Modern Art (MoMA), Los Angeles County Museum of Art (LACMA), New Museum, Museum of Contemporary Art Chicago (MCA), Hirshhorn Museum, and Documenta IX.
 Her work belongs to the public collections of MoMA, Museum of Contemporary Art Los Angeles, LACMA, MCA Chicago, and Stedelijk Museum voor Actuele Kunst (Ghent), among others.

 Education and early career

 Rothenberg was born in New York City in 1950.
 She studied art at the University of Chicago until she was thrown out for participating in a student demonstration.
 After returning to New York in the early 1970s, she found work at the advertising agency McCann-Erickson; seeking to become an art director, she took a design night course at the School of Visual Arts and soon became the agency's first female in that position.
 She worked for eight years at the agency, for clients including Coca-Cola, NBC, Lufthansa and The New York Times, while creating art in her off-time.

 Rothenberg began her art career in the late 1970s.
 She adapted her work experience to artmaking, melding dark humor and sociopolitical commentary with advertising's wide reach, directness, and blend of language and visuals.
 In her first decade, she exhibited in solo shows at P.P.O.W.
-(New York), W.P.A.
+Gallery (New York), W.P.A.
 (Washington) and Rosamund Felsen Gallery (Los Angeles), and group shows at Franklin Furnace, Artists Space, White Columns and The Alternative Museum, among others.
 New Museum director Marcia Tucker selected Rothenberg's work for "Not Just For Laughs: The Art of Subversion" (1980), the influential and divisive exhibition, "Bad Girls" (1994), and a 1989 solo exhibition.
 From the beginning, Rothenberg pursued socially committed art, participating in public projects organized by Group Material, among others.
 In a 2003 lawsuit, she inadvertently outed herself as "Kathe Kollwitz", one of the leaders of the Guerrilla Girls, an artists collective that organized anonymously in 1985 (adopting the names of dead women artists as pseudonyms) to publicize and combat sexism, racism and corruption in the art world.